darrenpunk/Complete-Transfers-Uploader/replit.md

 ✓ **Content-Based Bounding Box System**: Implemented server-side content bounds calculation that extracts actual logo coordinates from SVG files, excluding full PDF page backgrounds, and uses raw content dimensions for canvas element sizing - resulting in tight bounding boxes around logos instead of full page areas (247.2×131.5 actual vs 288×162 padded dimensions)
 ✓ **SVG ViewBox Cropping**: Enhanced PDF-to-SVG conversion to automatically crop viewBox to actual content bounds, eliminating whitespace and ensuring logos fill their bounding boxes completely - viewBox updated from full page (0 0 283.465 198.425) to content area (18.125 33.449219 247.215 131.527)
 ✓ **Large Format PDF Support**: Fixed A3 and large artwork scaling - increased oversized bounds threshold from 700×700 to 1200×1200 pixels, implemented proper PDF pixel-to-mm conversion at 72 DPI (1 pixel = 0.352778mm), ensuring A3 artwork (297×420mm) imports at actual size instead of being reduced to 22×30mm
+✓ **A3 Safety Margin System**: Added 3mm safety margin guide lines with red borders for A3 template to prevent edge clipping during production
+✓ **Fit to Bounds Button**: Implemented automatic scaling function that scales and centers all content within the 3mm safety margins for A3 templates - appears only when content exists on canvas
+✓ **Enhanced A3 Workflow**: Complete A3 template support with visual safety guides, warning messages, and one-click content fitting for professional large format printing

 ## Current Status (July 27, 2025)